Dartegnian/darts-dots/README.md

 ## What's inside

 ### Alacritty
 [GPU](https://en.wikipedia.org/wiki/Nvidia)-accelerated terminal (why?).
-Speeds up `cmatrix` by 5 frames.
-Has weird `cava` glitches up the [wazoo](https://en.wikipedia.org/wiki/Wahoo).
-I use `cool-retro-term` anyway.
+Speeds up `cmatrix` by a whopping 5 frames, enough frames to get that Hackerman™ feel.
+Still, it has weird `cava` glitches up the [wazoo](https://en.wikipedia.org/wiki/Wahoo).
+I don't care since I use `cool-retro-term` anyway.

 ### Bspwm
 [Binary Space Partitioning Window Manager](https://simple.wikipedia.org/wiki/Logarithm).
 Better than `i3`.
 Makes you do [binary tree](https://www.geeksforgeeks.org/binary-tree-data-structure/) calculations before you can resize your windows and organize your workspace.

 ### Cava
 Who said equalizers are a thing of the past?
-Just because you want *simplicity* doesn't mean you have to throw away the good ol' equalizer!
+Just because you want *simplicity* doesn't mean you have to throw away the good ol' visualizer!
 Slap this *not-that-much-modified-from-the-default* config file to `~/.config/cava` and give your terminal some [musical bling bling](https://www.techopedia.com/definition/4237/bloatware).

 ### Ckb-next
 [Corsair iCUE](https://www.techopedia.com/definition/4237/bloatware) for GNU/Linux.
 I use it because I'm a [GAMER™](https://en.wiktionary.org/wiki/basement-dweller) and I game on **MICROSOFT WINDOWS 10**.
 I don't use this anymore, too many background processes.